Badge

 Defacing (which is NOT vandalizing) is when a flag is altered by adding writing, another emblem or drawing & so on.

-a device often used as a charge on a flag.
+A device often used as a charge on a flag.
 It may be heraldic in origin or modern, for example the maple leaf on the Canadian Flag.

-the background of a flag; the colour behind the charge(s).
+The background of a flag; the colour behind the charge(s)..

-a narrow edging or border, often in white or gold, on a flag to separate two other colors.
+A narrow edging or border, often in white or gold, on a flag to separate two other colors.

 A finial is a decorative element at the top of a flagpole such as a round top or an eagle or Ashok Stambh etc.